xen0vas/xen0vas.github.io/_posts/2023-04-22-Android-APK-debugging-All-in-one-setup-in-VSCode-IDE.md

 </pre>

 <p align="justify">
-From the tree view above, all the source code is located at the <code>java_src</code> folder and the decompiled dex classes directly related with the application are also located at the path depicted by the relevant running process on the android device.
-The <code>AndroidManifest.xml</code> describes essential information about the application to the Android build tools, the operating system, as well as the Google Play.
-Furthermore, the main resource files such as XML files used to define attribute animations, or other XML files containing drawables, etc., are placed into the <code>res</code> folder.
-Also the <code> smali </code> folder contains the decompiled code in smali which is also very intresting location as the smali code can be modified and patched in order to alter the application's behaviour.
-Finally, the <code>original</code> folder is the original <code>AndroidManifest.xml</code> file.
-The <code>apktool.yml</code> contains the configuration needed from the APKLab plugin in order to execute the <code>apktool</code> along with the relevant options provided by the developer.
-The <code>apktool</code> can be used to compile or decompile the APK.
+From the tree view above, all the source code is located at the <code style="background-color: lightgrey; color:black;">java_src</code> folder and the decompiled dex classes directly related with the application are also located at the path depicted by the relevant running process on the android device.
+The <code style="background-color: lightgrey; color:black;">AndroidManifest.xml</code> describes essential information about the application to the Android build tools, the operating system, as well as the Google Play.
+Furthermore, the main resource files such as XML files used to define attribute animations, or other XML files containing drawables, etc., are placed into the <code style="background-color: lightgrey; color:black;">res</code> folder.
+Also the <code style="background-color: lightgrey; color:black;"> smali </code> folder contains the decompiled code in smali which is also very intresting location as the smali code can be modified and patched in order to alter the application's behaviour.
+Finally, the <code style="background-color: lightgrey; color:black;">original</code> folder is the original <code style="background-color: lightgrey; color:black;">AndroidManifest.xml</code> file.
+The <code style="background-color: lightgrey; color:black;">apktool.yml</code> contains the configuration needed from the APKLab plugin in order to execute the <code style="background-color: lightgrey; color:black;">apktool</code> along with the relevant options provided by the developer.
+The <code style="background-color: lightgrey; color:black;">apktool</code> can be used to compile or decompile the APK.
 </p>

 <p align="justify">
-At this point we will rebuild the APK using the <code>apktool</code> in order to recompile it with debug mode enabled.
+At this point we will rebuild the APK using the <code style="background-color: lightgrey; color:black;">apktool</code> in order to recompile it with debug mode enabled.
 This could be easily accomplished by using the APKLab plugin.
-The following screenshot shows the <code>APKLab: Rebuild the APK</code> option when right clicking on <code>apktool.yml</code>
+The following screenshot shows the <code style="background-color: lightgrey; color:black;">APKLab: Rebuild the APK</code> option when right clicking on <code style="background-color: lightgrey; color:black;">apktool.yml</code>
 </p>

 <img style="display: block;margin-left: auto;margin-right: auto;border: 1px solid red;" src="https://xen0vas.github.io/assets/images/2023/04/APK_rebuild_2.png" width="750" height="400" alt="APKLab decompiled APK file"/>

 <p align="justify">
-The following screenshot shows the  <code>apktool</code> optional arguments as seen from the command palette on VSCode
+The following screenshot shows the  <code style="background-color: lightgrey; color:black;">apktool</code> optional arguments as seen from the command palette on VSCode
 </p>

 <img style="display: block;margin-left: auto;margin-right: auto;border: 1px solid red;" src="https://xen0vas.github.io/assets/images/2023/04/APK_rebuild.png" width="750" height="400" alt="APKLab decompiled APK file"/>

 <p align="justify">
-In order to rebuild the <i>InsecureBankv2.apk</i> we run the <code>apktool</code> by right clicking on the <code>apktool.yml</code> file from inside the VSCode IDE
+In order to rebuild the <i>InsecureBankv2.apk</i> we run the <code style="background-color: lightgrey; color:black;">apktool</code> by right clicking on the <code style="background-color: lightgrey; color:black;">apktool.yml</code> file from inside the VSCode IDE
 </p>